Which Plants and Animals Live in the Temperate Forest?

 - Temperatures are usually moderate, with a marked seasonal pattern.
 The average temperatures are between 5 and 23 °C, although in winter the temperature can reach below zero degrees Celsius.

-- The flora and fauna of temperate forests are very diverse, although many animals migrate or hibernate.
+- The flora and fauna of temperate forests are very diverse, although many animals migrate or hibernate, adapting to the changing seasons.

 - The soil is rich and fertile.
 The surface is dark brown and slightly acidic.
-Underneath there are redder layers formed by the accumulation of iron oxides.
+Underneath there are redder layers formed by the accumulation of iron oxides, which contribute to the soil's fertility.

 - The terrain of these forests is very diverse.
-Depending on the geographical region, they can occur in plains, valleys, or mountains.
+Depending on the geographical region, they can occur in plains, valleys, or mountains, each offering unique habitats for different species.

 - Temperate forest covers 25% of the planet's forest area, second only to the boreal forest, which covers about 33%.

-- They differ from other, more lush forests in that they have a much less dense canopy, so you can see the sky through the undergrowth.
+- They differ from other, more lush forests in that they have a much less dense canopy, so you can see the sky through the undergrowth, allowing sunlight to nurture a variety of plant life.

 Plants of the temperate forest